 Years Active: 1999-2000 Voice: Lead Group Name (before After Hours): One Guy Shy Sang w/: Ian Corby, Aaron Milic, George Scott, Yee Kuang Wong Contributions: Michelle replaced Leslie in late winter of 1999.
 Right after she joined, Yee Kuang Wong also came on board, replacing Jonathan Pong.
 To this day, Michelle is the only woman to ever sing in the group.
 As a result of this, the group changed its name to "One Guy Shy" while she sang with them.
 Michelle never recorded with the boys but she did do some live performances with them and has come back on several occasions to sing a song or two on stage, including her incredible performance of "Stand By Me" at their 15th anniversary.

-Years Active: 1997 - 2010 Voice: Tenor/Lead Group Name(s): Harmonic Company, In Peace, Hearts In Harmony, One Guy Shy, After Hours Sang w/: Ian Corby, Edsel Mansia, Aaron Milic, Leslie Nanton, Jonathan Pong, Mike Santos, Dean Sasabuchi, Michelle Scrimgeour-Brown, Yee Kuang Wong Contributions: George is an original founder of Harmonic Company and sang consistently with Aaron Milic through every iteration of the group from 1997 to 2010.
-He has written six songs for the group including "Stay With Me Tonight" which the boys have brought back and plan on recording for their future album.
+Years Active: 1997 - 2010 Voice: Tenor/Lead Group Name(s): Harmonic Company, In Peace, Hearts In Harmony, One Guy Shy, After Hours Sang w/: Ian Corby, Edsel Mansia, Aaron Milic, Leslie Nanton, Jonathan Pong, Mike Santos, Michelle Scrimgeour-Brown, Yee Kuang Wong Contributions: George is an original founder of Harmonic Company and sang consistently with Aaron Milic through every iteration of the group from 1997 to 2010.
+He has written six songs for the group including "Stay With Me Tonight" which the boys have brought back and have recorded for their newest album, "XX".
 He has recorded three albums with the group (Shadowboxing, After Hours, Woodshedding) and has sung nearly 200 songs.
 He has performed in countless shows all over the city and was best known in the group for his soaring falsetto.
 Though quiet and shy on stage he was anything but backstage and his often bizarre sense of humour and catch phrases often snuck themselves into the shows, bewildering the audience.
 Aaron often refers to Mr. Scott as his "brother George" as it was their partnership and determination that made them get through the groups break-ups and constant changes.
 There would be no After Hours without George's countless contributions.

 Years Active: 2008 - 2012 Voice: Tenor/Lead/Baritone/Bass Group Name: After Hours Sang w/: Ian Corby, John Davis, Aaron Milic, George Scott, Yee Kuang Wong Contributions: Luke was asked to fill the very big shoes of Mike Santos in October of 2008.
-He joined at the age of 20, making him the youngest member ever in the group, along side Ian Corby.
+He joined at the age of 20, making him the youngest member ever in the group, along side Ian Corby who can claim the same.
 Luke's angelic clean and controlled lead voice was a welcome addition to the group, along with his limitless falsetto.
 His knowledge of arranging and harmony changed the shape of the group and after Ian Corby left the group in 2009, Luke's strength as a singer and performer led to the group NOT replacing Ian and becoming a quartet for the first time since 1998.
-Though there are no significant recordings made with Luke, there are many videos on this site featuring him across his years active with the group.
+Though there are no significant recordings made with Luke, there are many videos floating around YouTube featuring him across his years active with the group.
 While he had so many great leads, he was probably best known for his interpretation of "Hey There Delilah".
 Though his time in the group was much shorter than most, it would be impossible to count all of the shows Luke did with the group.
 Luke's "firsts" and contributions to the group are unrivalled.

 Years Active: 2013 Voice: Tenor/Lead Group Name: After Hours Sang w/: John Davis, Aaron Milic, Yee Kuang Wong Contributions: Thom replaced Luke Hobbs in early 2013, coming from the acclaimed a cappella group, "The Essentials".
 While Luke had left the group to move to Japan, Thom had plans of taking After Hours to tour Japan!
 Thom pushed and challenged the group towards greatness and brought out the best in the boys in 2013, performing with them at the SING!
 Festival, Parry Sound Ribfest and also alongside champion beatboxer Scott Jackson at the Scotiabank Buskerfest.
-With the assistance of Thom's brother Dan, the boys have recorded the Canada and American national anthems, which you can find here.
 Thom currently performs alongside his brother in the group "Screeched Inn".

 Years Active: 2014-2015 Voice: Baritone/Lead Group Name: After Hours Sang w/: Aaron Milic, Jonathan Pong, Yee Kuang Wong Contributions: In 2014 Anthony Trinidad joined After Hours which now consisted of Aaron, Yee Kuang and Jonathan Pong who was back singing bass after a fifteen year hiatus.
 Anthony had heard the boys perform at Scotiabank Buskerfest and reached out to them to let them know he was also interested in singing harmony.
 When the opportunity presented itself, the boys offered Anthony a spot in After Hours!
 Anthony was helpful with some arrangements and also performed in a few shows with the boys, including their important 15th anniversary show and also in front of their largest audience ever on Canada Day at Mel Lastman's Square.
-Videos of Anthony with the group can be found here and here.
 Anthony departed After Hours at the end of 2015, replaced by the one and only Glenn Sevillo.

 other important people